 Based on what you learned last week, you know that an individual tiny grain of sand now settling into the Chesapeake Bay or being pushed around by waves at Virginia Beach may be a billion years old.
-It may have crystalized from molten rock during the Grenville Event, been pushed deep underground in the roots of the ancient Alleghenian Mountains when continents collided in the Appalachian orogeny, exhumed by erosion over the last 200 million years, been scraped loose by a hiker's boot on Old Rag Mountain, and then washed down to the Atlantic Ocean in recent (Quaternary) time.
+It may have crystallized from molten rock during the Grenville Event, been pushed deep underground in the roots of the ancient Alleghenies when continents collided in the Appalachian orogeny, exhumed by erosion over the last 200 million years, been scraped loose by a hiker's boot on Old Rag Mountain, and then washed down to the Atlantic Ocean in recent (Quaternary) time.
 When that sand grain reached the Coastal Plain, it may have been consolidated into a stable rock formation underlying George Washington Birthplace National Monument in Westmoreland County, before breaking free again to become part of an unconsolidated sand dune south of Sandbridge at False Cape State Park.

 sand at Cape Henry